mitchellmunderwood/Development-Notebook/Bash Syntax.md

 ### **Directory Paths**

 Directories are nested within each other.
 A 'Directory Path' is a sequence that listes the specific directories that connect the directory that you are in to another directory at a more nested level.
-It is represented as a sequence of directory names, seperated by a a forward slash `/`.
+It is represented as a sequence of directory names, seperated by a forward slash `/`.
 Directory Paths output from the terminal will usually be the path from the highest level folder, known as the 'Home Directory', to the current folder you are in, known as the 'Working Directory'.
 Directory paths that start at the working directory and go elsewhere are uses in places such as hyperlinks within files.

 [techterms.com reference](https://techterms.com/definition/path)
 ___